baumgach/baumgach.github.io/_pages/about.md

 News
 ======
+ * April 2021: We have two new openings for PhD students and a post-doc!
+See the [jobs page](jobs) for more details.
+ * Feb 2021: Officially started my position at the University of Tübingen.
+ * Oct 2020: Accepted position as Independent Research Group Leader at the University of Tübingen
- * Oct 2020: You can apply for PhD positions in our group through the [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/). **The deadline is Nov 2, 2020**.
+ * ~~Oct 2020: You can apply for PhD positions in our group through the [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/). **The deadline is Nov 2, 2020**.
 Get in touch for details how to apply to work with us!
-More details [here](jobs).
+More details here.~~
  * Oct 2020: Accepted position as Independent Research Group Leader at the University of Tübingen